Indus Valley Civilization:

 The bead industry has also been well developed.
 It is evident from the factories at Chanhudaro and Lothal.
 The material used consists of cornelian, amethyst, steatite, etc.

 Mauryan empire had a palace at Kumrahar.
 Chandragupta Maurya’s palace was inspired by Achaemenid palaces in Iran.
 Principle material used was wood.
 Ashoka’s palace at Kumrahar was also massive.
-It had a three-storey wooden structure.
-These were decorated with sculpture and carvings.
+It had a three-story wooden structure.
+These were decorated with sculptures and carvings.